|Nutrition Facts (per serving)|

 Season with the salt, pepper, and lemon juice, and a few drops of hot pepper sauce, if desired.

 - Make sure the greens are well washed.
 Collard greens, in particular, must be rinsed in several changes of water to ensure there is no grit still clinging to the leaves.
-Just fill the sink, or a large bowl, or dishpan with water, and swish them around.
+Just fill the sink, a large bowl, or dishpan with water, and swish them around.
 Refill and repeat until you don't feel any bits of sand in the bottom of the sink or container.

 Should I wash kale or collard greens before storing?